wmbusmeters/wmbusmeters/README.md

 # Common problems

+If wmbusmeters detects no device, but you know you have plugged in your wmbus dongle, then run with `--verbose` to get more information on why the devices are not detected.
+Typically this is because you are not in the dialout (for usb-serial dongles) or plugdev (for rtlsdr) group.

+Run `sudo make install` to add the current user to the dialout group and the wmbusmeters group.

 If the daemon has started then the wmbus device will be taken and you cannot start wmbusmeters manually.

-To run manually, first make sure the daemon is stopped `sudo stop wmbusmeters@-dev-im871a_0.server` if this hangs, then do `sudo killall -9 wmbusmetersd` and/or `sudo killall -9 wmbusmeters`.
+To run manually, first make sure the daemon is stopped `sudo systemctl stop wmbusmeters` if this hangs, then do `sudo killall -9 wmbusmetersd` and/or `sudo killall -9 wmbusmeters`.

-If you are using rtl_sdr/rtl_wmbus and you want to stop the daemon, do `sudo stop wmbusmeters@-dev-rtlsdr_3.server` followed by `sudo killall -9 rtl_sdr`.

 ## How to receive telegrams over longer distances